kevinli-webbertech/kevinli-webbertech.github.io/blog/md/courses/database/homework/undergrad/syllabus.md

 **Submission requirement**

 * Homework Submission: File upload
 * Homework should include at least one word or pdf document.
-Any code should be put into a zip file, please do not use WinRAR format.
+Any code should be put into a zip file, please do not use WinRAR or tar.gz format.
 * Please write your full name in the homework document.
 * For assignment with coding, please take screenshot to prove that it is working.